 Describe the coordination of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate (§679.510(a)(1)(v)).

 All required partners participating in the development of this Regional Plan have agreed that administrative cost arrangements are not required at this time.
 If future projects require additional administrative support, partners will identify in-kind resources, grants, and/or pool administrative costs, as needed and appropriate.
 The Memorandum of Understanding will continue to be used to coordinate administrative cost arrangements, including the pooling of funds for administrative costs by each local area with EDR 6.

+As part of the 2022 modification, if needed, describe the impact of the pandemic on the regional service strategies, including use of cooperative service delivery strategies and the connection of job seekers with employers, not covered in the above sections.
+Include what steps, to the extent known, that will be taken over the next two years to adapt to the impact of the pandemic regarding the regional service strategies, including use of cooperative service delivery strategies and the connection of job seekers with employers.

+As part of the 2022 modification, describe how a workforce equity lens is or will be incorporated in the regional service integration strategies, including the coordination of service delivery strategies to job seekers and employers.

 Chapter 3: Vision, Goals and Implementation Strategies

+In order for the Local Workforce Boards within Great Northwest Region to continue coordination of the regional workforce, education and economic development activities with regional activities that are carried out in the local areas, Great Northwest Region adapted to the impacts of COVID-19 by offering services in a variety of ways, including virtual platforms, email, and phone.
+Once mitigations relaxed the region began serving clients both through technology-based platforms and in-person.
+Both local areas purchased technology to provide secure digital signatures for business to continue.
+Staff in both local areas received assistance with cellular phone expenses to keep communication lines open.
+LWIA 4’s Virtual Job Seeking workshops were created on YouTube and the social media avenues increased use.
+Virtual and Drive Thru Job Fairs became an avenue for businesses to continue to use services through the agencies.
+Electronic forms for all aspects of services were created and used which led to be very beneficial and will continue to be used when needed.

+Our partners within the Center and at their access sites have also adapted to COVID-19 with their approach to meeting the strategies identified by transitioning the services into hybrid or remote, so individuals still had the opportunities for services.
+Communication between partners continued electronically and the vision of integrated services continued on a remote basis.
+A number of very valuable service strategies were learned and will continue to be used in the coming years.

 Describe the strategic vision to support state and regional economic growth. (§679.560 (a)(5))

 In order to support the State’s vision, Great Northwest Region (GNR), also known as Economic Development Region 6, will continue to foster a Statewide workforce development system that supports the needs of individuals and businesses to ensure Illinois has a skilled workforce that can effectively compete in the global economy by collaboration with workforce partners.
 Such drive to collaborate will deliver GDR’s vision to promote business-driven talent solutions that integrate education, workforce, and economic development resources across systems to provide businesses, individuals, and communities with the opportunity to prosper and contribute to growing the State of Illinois economy.